VicidominiLab/VicidominiLab.github.io/_pages/positions.md

 The project is extremely multi-disciplinary, and it involves many different aspects.
 Hence, the position is open to candidate having a Master’s degree in one of the following areas: Physical Science, Computer Science, Engineering, and Biological Science.
 Ability and motivation to work independently as well as collaboratively in an interdisciplinary team is very important.
 Good English language speaking and writing skills are required.
 <h3>How to Apply:</h3>
 In order to apply for this position, it is mandatory to refer to the procedures administered by the Università degli studi di Genova.
 The official call is available at this link <a href="https://unige.it/en/usg/en/phd-programmes"><span style="color:blue">Ph.D.
 Programmes</span></a>.
 Please contact <a href="mailto:giuseppe.vicidomini@iit.it?subject=Spontaneous%20Application%20Vicidomini%20Lab"><span style="color:blue">Dr. Giuseppe Vicidomini</span></a> for information.
 Deadline: 15 June 2020.

+<h2>Postdoc Position on Image Processing and Analysis for Super-Resolution Microscopy </h2>
+<h3>Published:</h3>
+15st February 2019 - Closed
+<h3>Type of Position:</h3>
+Ph.D.
+Postdoc Fellow
+<h3>Description:</h3>
+Our group recently introduced a novel single-photon detector array (Castello et al., Nat.
+Methods, 16, 175–178, 2019) that integrated into a laser-scanning microscope allows measuring the arrival-time and the image-plane position of the detected photons.
+This ability gives access to a series of novel spatial and temporal dimensions typically discarded/averaged during the microscope image formation process.
+The candidate will use image deconvolution, deep/machine learning, or other computational tools to explore these new dimensions and achieve better microscopy performances (e.g., information content, and the spatial and temporal resolution/range).
+<h3>Requirements:</h3>
+Essentials qualifications for this position include a Ph.D. in computer science, physics, engineering, or closely related discipline.
+Advanced coding skills (Python and C#), abilities in maintaining and sharing code repositories (Github and Jupyter), and previous experience with deep learning are highly desirable.
+The ability and motivation to work independently as well as collaboratively in an interdisciplinary team are crucial.
+Good English language speaking and writing skills are required.
+<h3>How to Apply:</h3>
+To apply for this position and to get more information, please contact <a href="mailto:giuseppe.vicidomini@iit.it?subject=Spontaneous%20Application%20Vicidomini%20Lab"><span style="color:blue">Dr. Giuseppe Vicidomini</span></a>.